russellcameronthomas/library/chapters/1-introduction.md

 <span id="f2">2.</span> [↩](#a2) These points are adapted from Avi Pfeffer's MLconf presentation: ["Probabilistic Programming with Figaro"](https://youtu.be/eO4ZXLQjba8?t=5m9s)

 <span id="f3">3.</span> [↩](#a3) These diagrams are adapted from cite:pfeffer_practical_2016

+<span id="f4">4.</span> [↩](#a4) The spreadsheet is arguably the ***greatest programmer productivity tool of all time*** because it eliminated the need to write so many of the most common number processing programs.
+The DARPA [Probabilistic Programming for Advancing Machine Learning (PPAML)](http://www.darpa.mil/program/probabilistic-programming-for-advancing-machine-Learning) program has aims in this direction, at least regarding machine learning and some aspects of AI.